TamzinBoyd/punkAPI/README.md

 Once I was happy with the functionality it was time to get testing.

 I used Enzyme to test that each component rendered correctly.

+TO DO

+- Test more elements of the page and learn how to interact with the API results